 At Main Street Dentistry in Alpharetta, GA, we offer implant-retained dentures.
 These are dentures that attach to metal implants in the bone rather than resting on the gums.
 This is a stable and secure way to ensure your dentures stay in and is popular for lower dentures, which tend to slip out of place more often than upper dentures.

-Partial dentures are used when the patient still has multiple natural teeth remaining.
+Our Partial dentures near Johns Creek are used when the patient still has multiple natural teeth remaining.
 They can fill in the gaps left by lost teeth and better distribute pressure from chewing amongst the remaining teeth.
 They also prevent your remaining teeth from shifting or moving over time.
 Partials are usually made out of a metal and acrylic composition or completely out of acrylic—although metal partials are sturdier.

 Denture Care & Maintenance